 You have no automatic entitlement to holidays while on Coop.
 However, given that you are a temporary employee, most companies will give you the minimum statutory entitlement for the length of time worked.

 All students have to complete their eight-month placement unless there are extenuating and exceptional circumstances.
-The exception is the Humanities programmes which have a six month placement.
+The exception is the Arts, Humanities and Social Sciences programmes which have a six month placement.

 Coop is a formal and academically accredited element of your degree programme.
 Your Coop grade is decided by an Academic member on a pass-fail basis.
 This grade is based on your employer's evaluation of your performance and your Coop report.